56kcloud/Training/Docker/kickstart/chapters/votingapp-compose.md

 If you take a look at `docker-compose.yml`, you will see that the file defines

-- vote container based on a Python image
+- vote container based on the vote folder
-- result container based on a Node.js image
+- result container based on the result folder
 - redis container based on a redis image, to temporarily store the data.
-- .NET based worker app based on a .NET image
+- .NET based worker app based on the worker folder
 - Postgres container based on a postgres image
+- optional seed container, to populate the DB with votes

 The Compose file also defines two networks, front-tier and back-tier.
 Each container is placed on one or two networks.
 Once on those networks, they can access other services on that network in code just by using the name of the service.
 Services can be on any number of networks.
 Services are isolated on their network.
 Services are only able to discover each other by name if they are on the same network.
 To learn more about networking check out the [Networking Lab](https://github.com/docker/labs/tree/master/networking).